 Today we had the first snow of this year and it was so beautiful!
-I stayed on my balcony with this gorgeous crochet Trinity scarf around my neck and a hot coffee and watch those big and fluffy snow flakes dancing in the air.
+I stayed on my balcony with this gorgeous crochet Trinity scarf around my neck and a hot coffee and watched those big and fluffy snowflakes dancing in the air.

-It was such a beautiful day and I enjoyed so much, mostly because last winter we didn’t had any snow.
+It was such a beautiful day and I enjoyed it so much, mostly because last winter we didn’t have any snow.
 And I love snowy winters!
 And now we have plenty of it!

-The crochet Trinity scarf is a fast and easy pattern to crochet, you are going to love making and wearing!
-You’re going to want to wrap yourself in this cozy and textured crochet Trinity scarf the moment you’re finished it.
-This modern design only uses one simple stitch: single crochet, so is perfect if you are a beginner.
-This is the perfect chic accessory for this winter.
+The crochet Trinity scarf is a fast and easy pattern to crochet so you are going to love making and wearing it!
+You’re going to want to wrap yourself in this cozy and textured crochet Trinity scarf the moment you’re finished with it.
+Also, this modern design only uses one simple stitch: single crochet so it is perfect if you are a beginner.
+Without a doubt, this is the perfect chic accessory for this winter.

-The crochet Trinity scarf is the perfect example of how simple stitches and basic techniques can make such a beautiful, chic and elaborate finished piece that is hard to believe a beginner could crochet it.
-This project is perfect for a beginner not only because is easy to crochet it but because after you’ll see it finished you will have the feeling that you’re crochet skills are improving and you can really do this!
+The crochet Trinity scarf is the perfect example of how simple stitches and basic techniques can make such a beautiful, chic, and elaborate finished piece that it is hard to believe a beginner could crochet.
+This project is perfect for a beginner not only because it’s easy to crochet it but because after you see it finished you will have the feeling that your crochet skills are improving and you can do this!

-So don’t give up if it doesn’t look good for the first time, or the second, we all have been there!
-Just take that hook and practice every day if you can and you’ll became so good that even you won’t believe it!
+So don’t give up if it doesn’t look good the first time, or the second, we have all been there!
+Just take that hook and practice every day if you can and you’ll become so good that even you won’t believe it!
 You can do it and you can be good at it!

 The color turquoise (my favorite color) worked beautifully for this design, but I can imagine it in any of the other 26 colors of this wonderful yarn palette.
-Crochet Trinity scarf can be worn in a multitude ways.
-My favorite way to wear this scarf is around my neck or as the city slicker knot witch looks very cool with my winter coat.
-Having this scarf in several different colors will keep you covered for literally any outfit!
-I’m pretty sure all of my friends will want one when they will see mine.
+Crochet Trinity scarves can be worn in a multitude of ways.
+My favorite way to wear this scarf is around my neck or as the city slicker knot which looks very cool with my winter coat.
+Most important having this scarf in several different colors will keep you covered for literally any outfit!
+I’m pretty sure all of my friends will want one when they see mine.

-Tip: how to make a city slicker knot: fold the scarf in half lengthwise and wrap it around your neck, then pull the loose ends through the loop that was created by the fold.
+You can wear the crochet Trinity scarf wrapped around your neck.
+Or you can make a City Slicker Knot: fold the scarf in half lengthwise and wrap it around your neck, then pull the loose ends through the loop that was created by the fold.

-This wool blend it feels so wonderfully soft that you don’t want to put it down.
-This yarn is premium quality and is very soft.
+This wool blend feels so wonderfully soft that you don’t want to put it down.
+This yarn is premium quality and very soft.